-Outputs include: losses through product leaving the farm, transfer of nutrients to unproductive parts of the farm (for example, laneways and troughs), supplement sold atmospheric losses (volatilisation), leaching/run-off, immobilisation/absorption (where nutrients are converted within the soil to less available forms).
+Outputs include: losses through product leaving the farm, transfer of nutrients to unproductive parts of the farm (for example, laneways and troughs), supplement sold atmospheric losses (volatilisation), leaching/run-off, from the farm. immobilisation/absorption (where nutrients are converted within the soil to less available forms).